Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 DJ and Party at Ulu Cliffhouse in Uluwatu, Bali, Indonesia

 In the late afternoon, check out the Ulu Cliffhouse.
 The beach club and resort features swings, hammocks, bean bags and incredible views.
-After the sun sets, head back to the main road to Nyoman Local Food, where you can feast on Indonesia cuisine for cheap.

 Surfer catches air while riding wave in Uluwatu, Bali, Indonesia

-Day 8 – New Destination: Nusa Lembongan
+Day 8 – Set Sail for Nusa Lembongan

 Palm tree and beach house on Jungut Batu Beach on Nusa Lembongan, Bali, Indonesia